 The first step in doing research inclusively with people with profound intellectual disabilities might be to accept that the absence of verbal, symbolic language does not preclude meeting the criteria for inclusive research of Walmsley et al. (2018: 758) - research that stands with them, ‘that aims to contribute to social change’ and ‘create a society, in which excluded groups belong’, improving the quality of their lives, drawing ‘on their experience to inform the research process and outcomes’, recognizing, fostering and communicating their contributions, which ‘can be used by people with intellectual disabilities to campaign for change on behalf of others’.
 The recognized sticking point is about accessing their experiences and perspectives, but for this we do not need to rely on words.

-A key advance is the use of ethnography in an inclusive way with people with profound learning disabilities.
-As authors XX and AA embark on doctoral research concerning belonging for people with profound intellectual disabilities and look to people and approaches leading the way, it is ethnography and particularly the work of Gleason (1989), Simmons and Watson (2015), Mietola et al. (2017) and Skarsaune et al. (2021), that provides the strongest tributary.
+One key advance is the use of ethnography in an inclusive way with people with profound learning disabilities.
+As authors XX and AA embark on doctoral research concerning belonging for people with profound intellectual disabilities and look to people and approaches leading the way, it is ethnography and particularly the work of Gleason (1989), Simmons and Watson (2015), Mietola et al. (2017) and Skarsaune et al. (2021), that provides a strong tributary.
 Ethnographers are interested in the different ways people experience the world.
 The impairments of people with profound intellectual and multiple disabilities mean that they experience their world in a very different way to others.
 Working ‘alongside’ them in research is one approach to seeing the world from their perspective (Vorhaus 2016).

 Altering our lens to look through the multisensory prism offered by sensory ethnography (Pink 2015) offers a good match for the possibility of ‘being with’ people with profound intellectual and multiple disabilities, moving beyond a focus on vision, taking into account the interrelated nature of the senses to improve data quality and depth (Pink 2015).
 This is innovative, reflexive and moves beyond traditional verbally-based research methods.
 In applying this to research with people with profound disabilities, Simmons and Watson (2015) emphasize using ethnographic methods informed by phenomenology to develop a deeper understanding of the lived experiences and agency of school children experiencing profound intellectual and multiple disabilities.
 Simmons (2020: 32) created ethnographic ‘vignettes’ – ‘rich and prosaic renderings of fieldnotes about social interactions … [with a] story-like structure’.
 By investing prolonged time in understanding his participants, through being with them and talking with those who knew them intimately, Simmons achieved research ‘on’ them that was also ‘for’ and ‘alongside’ them.
 (NB: this is our claim and pre-occupation, not his.)
 This meets the new criteria for inclusive research proposed by Walmsley et al. (2018: 758) of ‘“standing with” those whose issues are being explored or investigated’.
 This approach is also present in Vehmas and Mietola’s (2021) ethnography of Finnish group homes for people with profound intellectual and multiple disabilities and Skarsaune et al.’s (2021) ethnography exploring the relationship between people and professionals and the phenomenon of self-determination.
 Somewhat bravely given the barriers, Skarsaune et al. (2021) include what might be the perspective of two participants with profound intellectual and multiple disabilities, acknowledging the epistemic risk of doing so balanced with the obligation to try to represent such “voices” (following Vehmas and Mietola, 2021).